worldpossible/RACHEL5/README.md

 The USB needs to be set as bootable, which is most easily done on the Linux side, so put it in the CMAL150 and do the following:

+XXX this may not be needed?
+Creating the disk with an MBR may automatically bootable?

 ```
 # i needed to add this (should add on the RACHEL img)
 apt install mtools